duncan-r/SHIP/docs/source/tuflow/addingparts.rst

-The nuances of why this happens is out of the scope of this section, but it's basically because the IfLogic thinks that the TuflowPart has been removed from it's scope, but neither the ControlFile, PartHolder or TuflowPart itself know that!
+The nuances of why this happens is out of the scope of this section, but it's basically because the IfLogic thinks that the TuflowPart has been removed from it's scope, but neither the ControlFile, PartHolder, or the TuflowPart itself know about it!

 ##################